By: Kyle Hunt

 The first thing to do is create tension one the bar.
 The cues “break the bar” or “pull the bar apart” can be helpful to keep in mind.

-Elbow position is a BIG aspect of the bench press where people often need some work.
+Elbow position is one aspect of the bench press where people often need some work.
 A “bodybuilding bench press” involves flaring the elbows throughout the range of motion.
-Keeping your elbows out wide may provide the greatest stimulus to the chest but it’s not the best or safest way to bench the most amount of weight.
+Keeping your elbows out wide may provide the greatest stimulus to the chest but it’s not the best or safest way to lift the most amount of weight.
 For maximum performance, tuck your elbows slightly on the way down and don’t let them flare out until the bar is about halfway up.

 Step 2- Improve Absolute Strength